OMSAS – Admission Information for Indigenous Applicants

-At the earliest stages of development, NOSM engaged the Indigenous communities of Northern Ontario as part of its mandate to be accountable to the cultural diversity of Northern Ontario.
+At the earliest stages of development, we engaged the Indigenous communities of Northern Ontario as part of our mandate to be accountable to the cultural diversity of Northern Ontario.

-The Indigenous Affairs Unit at NOSM encourages and nurtures Indigenous students in and throughout medical school.
+Our Indigenous Affairs Unit encourages and nurtures Indigenous students in and throughout medical school.

-Four seats in our entry class are reserved for Indigenous applicants as an indication of our commitment to recruiting Indigenous students; however, this is the minimum, not the total number of Indigenous students we will admit.
+We designate 4 seats in each year for Indigenous students as an indication of our commitment to recruiting Indigenous students; however, this is a minimum, not the total number of Indigenous students that we will admit.

-If you wish to be considered in the Indigenous Admissions Stream, you must:
+If you have applied to the Indigenous Admissions Stream, you must:

 - Write a letter that declares your Indigenous ancestry and gives specific information about your First Nations, Treaty, community or organizational affiliation.
-The letter should include the following information:
+You should include the following information in your letter: